matwilso/matwilso.github.io/_posts/gpt-sim.md

 Train a robot to paint your room.
 Visualize the sequence of actions the robot would take.
 Make modifications.
 “Be careful not to spill on the rug, and don’t paint the baseboards.”
 Visualize the adjusted behavior to ensure it achieves exactly what you had in mind.

 Train models directly from human preferences in source videos.
 Learn that humans don’t like spilling paint, or breaking vases, or burning their eggs.
 Learn how humans and animals move naturally.
-How humans are polite in letting people pass.
+How humans are polite in letting others pass.

 This would be an incredible tool for accelerating progress across the whole field.
 We invest resources in creating and developing it and then it becomes a source of compounding growth.
 As it gets better, so do our capabilities, data, $, and time budgets.

 Beyond just a training tool, it could form the basis of an internal model that the agent uses online during deployment.
 The agent would understand and interact with the world in terms of its high-fidelity physics model.

-Think about how strong humans intuitive physics and pyschology models are.
+Think about how strong human intuitive physics and pyschology models are.
 We can predict what will happen if we bump our coffee cup near the edge of your table or how someone might respond if we bump *their* coffee near the edge of the table.
 Yet our information processing abilities are constrained by our hardware,